byakko9991/Sunset_Strike/README.md

 ## Contributing

 We welcome feedback and suggestions!
 Since this is a preview, contributions are limited to providing feedback or reporting issues.
 If you have ideas or improvements, please open an issue or contact us directly.
+Dont forget to leave your starr! ;D
+---
 Enjoy the preview of **Sunset Strike** and dive into the nostalgic world of retro gaming!